Does Orange Juice Cause Gas or Bloating? Why? - Cuisine Seeker

 About 52% to 54% of the total sugar content in orange juice is fructose (source: Nutrients).

-If you happen to be particularly sensitive to fructose or HFCS, you can still enjoy these drinks.
+If you happen to be particularly sensitive to fructose or HFCS, you can still enjoy these refreshing drinks.
 Just make sure you don’t exceed the 12-ounce limit a day, and always drink them with a meal (source: UVA Nutrition).

 Another cause of gas could be fiber.
 Fiber-enriched orange juice has been discovered to induce minor bloating, rumbles, and flatulence according to a study (source: Journal of Parenteral and Enteral Nutrition).